If you have your own car or motorbike you must have a driving licence, road tax and vehicle insurance.

 It is also a good idea to find out what common road signs and markings mean:

 It is against the law to drive with more than the legal BAC (blood alcohol content) limit of 80 micrograms per 100 millilitres of breath.
 This may be different from the country you previously lived in.
-You can compare drink-drive limits from around the world on Wikipedia:
+You can compare drink-drive limits from around the world on Driving Instructors Association (DIA):

 Drink-driving is extremely dangerous.
 It is difficult to know how much alcohol can affect your driving so the only way to stay 100% safe is to never drink any alcohol and drive.
 You could even be affected if you drive the morning after you have been drinking.
 The fine for being caught over the limit can be thousands of pounds and you may also lose your driving licence.